g8os/EFBD/README.md

 A vdisk can be deduped, have various blocksizes and depending on the underlying storage cluster used, have different speed characteristics.

-Make sure tot have Golang version 1.8 or above installed!
+Make sure to have Golang version 1.8 or above installed!

 Components:
 * [NBD Server](nbdserver/readme.md)